 Pour the filling over the cold ganache in the crust.
 Place the springform pan on a rimmed baking sheet.
 Bake until the top is lightly browned, puffed and cracked at the edges, and the center moves only very slightly when the pan is lightly shaken, about 1 hour.
 Transfer to a wire cooling rack.
 Cool at room temperature for at least 30 minutes.
 Transfer to the refrigerator and let cool at least 3 hours, until completely chilled and set (it’ll sink as it cools).

 Assemble the cheesecake:

 Carefully remove the cheesecake from the springform.
 Transfer the cake to a serving platter. .
 Then place your red velvet cake layer on top of cheesecake (right side up).
 If for some reason you seem that your cake layer will stick up beyond your crust, you can use a long serrated knife to reduce its width (freezing it first makes it easier to cut).
 Decorate top of cake as desired.
-(I used cream cheese frosting in roses).
+(I used a double batch of cream cheese frosting in roses).